Arghyea/NeoBank-CLI-CPP/README.md

 # NeoBank-CLI-CPP

-This Bank Account Simulation project is a console-based application that allows users to manage bank accounts and perform various banking operations.
-It supports both Savings and Checking accounts, with features such as deposits, withdrawals, transaction history tracking, interest calculations, and monthly account processing.
-Key Features:

-Account Creation:
+A console app for managing Savings and Checking accounts with features like:

-    Users can create Savings or Checking accounts by setting a unique PIN for each account.
+    Account Creation: Unique PIN for each account.

-Deposits and Withdrawals:
-    Savings accounts become inactive if the balance drops below $25.
-    Checking accounts support overdrafts with a $15 fee per overdraft.

-Transaction History:
-    Maintains a record of deposits, withdrawals, interest earned, and service charges for each account.
+    Transactions: Deposits, withdrawals ($15 overdraft fee for Checking).
+    History: Tracks all transactions, interest, and charges.

-Monthly Processing:
+    Monthly Processing: Applies charges, interest, and resets counts.
-    Applies service charges and monthly interest.
-    Resets the monthly transaction counts.

-Authentication:
-    Secure login using account number and PIN.
+    Secure Login: PIN-based access.

-Data Persistence:
+    Data Persistence: Saves account info and history.
-    Account information and transaction history are saved to a file and reloaded when the program starts, ensuring data continuity between sessions.

-Functionalities:

-Create Account, Deposit Funds, Withdraw Funds, View Transactions, Monthly Processing, Logout Functionality

 How to Run: